Battle of Ghaghra: Battle

-Babur was now joined by Sultan Junaid Birlas from Jaunpur with about 20,000 men.
+Babur was joined by Sultan Junaid Barlas from Jaunpur with about 20,000 men on the 28th.
 The tardy arrival of these troops subjected their commander to a temporary disgrace.
 Not having received a satisfactory answer to his demands, the Emperor resolved to compel the army beyond the Ghaghra River to quit its strong position.
 He made the necessary arrangements for the intended attack.
 He formed his army into six divisions.
 Four of these consisting of Askari's army which was already on the eastern bank of the Ganges and of Sultan Junaid's which had recently joined on the same side were ordered to be prepared to cross the Ghaghra River either in boats at Haldi or by fording still farther up that river.
 Askari was the youngest son of Babur.
 The other two divisions were still on the western bank of the Ganges.
 One of these under the Emperor's direction was to effect the passage of that river and then to cover the operations of the Turkish Ustad Ali Quli, his chief engineer and commander of the artillery, who was directed to plant a battery on the banks of the Siru or Ghaghra River above its union with the Ganges directly opposite to the Bengali camp, which it would be able to cannonade and afterward to cover the passage of the Emperor's division when it crossed the Ghaghra River to attack the enemy.
 Mustafa Rumi another Turkish engineer who had a party of musketeers and artillery supported by Muhammad Zaman Mirza and the sixth division was to open a cannonade on the flank of the enemy's camp from the Bihar bank of the Ganges below the junction of the rivers.
 The main body of the army which was under Askari after passing the Ghaghra River at Haldi was ordered to march down upon the enemy to draw them from their camp and induce them to march up that river and by this diversion to keep them occupied until the two divisions of Babur and Muhammad Zaman under cover of the fire of the artillery and matchlock men could be transported across.